nageshwar-mehta/Verilog/FFT/FFT.srcs/sources_1/new/readme.md

 ---

 > 🧠 *“Divide and conquer — the essence of the Cooley–Tukey FFT — powers not just algorithms, but scalable hardware design.”*
-> ⭐ If this project adds value to your DSP learning, consider starring it on GitHub!
+> ⭐ *If this project adds value to your DSP learning, consider starring it on GitHub!*

+---